What you need to submit when applying for registration under the Indian Act

 • to get an original proof of birth document, visit the Vital Statistics website from the province or territory where you were born

-3. original valid acceptable identification or a copy of the front and back of the identification, each copy signed and dated by a guarantor
+• if applying by mail, send a copy of the front and back of your identification, each copy signed and dated by a guarantor

 4. a guarantor declaration, if necessary